Skip to content

 What Is It: The first trap bar deadlift variation that I want to cover is the stiff-leg trap bar deadlift.
 In my opinion, this variation is severely underutilized when a lifter wants to improve strength off of the floor.

 The barbell stiff-leg deadlift is awesome for multiple reasons.
-However, I feel that the stiff-leg trap bar deadlift can actually be easier for newer lifters to perform that are wanting to build their posterior muscular strength.
+However, I feel that the stiff-leg trap bar deadlift can be easier for newer lifters who that want to build their posterior muscular strength.

 Why It’s Great: Since the hands are to the sides of the body in the stiff-leg trap bar deadlift, it can sometimes “feel” easier to get more work for the posterior because can focus on driving the hips through and not worrying about clearing the knees.

-It can also feel easier to establish a consistent hip position with the stiff-leg trap bar deadlift because there is less deviation regarding grip and setup.
+Establishing a consistent hip position with the stiff-leg trap bar deadlift can also feel easier because there is less deviation regarding grip and setup.
 For example, it’s easier to establish a consistent grip with a trap bar due to its handle than with a barbell.

 Outside of being awesome for the posterior muscles, the stiff-leg trap bar deadlift can also have a nice carryover to your barbell stiff-leg deadlift and barbell deadlift performance.